 Regarding this topic, be sure to talk to a doctor or pharmacist before your departure.
 (Same goes for the vaccines)

 In general, you should bring something against a headache, something for your stomach/ diarrhea, band-aids, something for itching bugs- and mosquito bites and things along those lines.

 Different things to have on your Backpacker packing list for Southeast Asia

-There are some other things that should be included into your Backpacker Packing List for Southeast Asia.
+There are some other things that should be included in your Backpacker Packing List for Southeast Asia.